Employee Attrition Rate Prediction Using ZenML and Streamlit

 13 min read

-Are u working as an HR ? struggling to predict whether the employees in your team will continue working or they’re consider leaving the organisation, No worries ! you don’t wanna be a astrologer to predict this, by using the power of Data Science, we can predict it accurately.
+Are u working as an HR? struggling to predict whether the employees in your team will continue working or they’re considering leaving the organization, No worries! you don’t wanna be an astrologer to predict this, by using the power of Data Science, we can predict it accurately.
 Let us begin our wonderful journey of employee Attrition rate with a simple, yet powerful MLOps tool, called ZenML and streamlit.
 Let’s start our journey.

 Learning Objectives